 Research

-My research focus are (conceptual) models in a variety of domains and applications.
+My research focuses on the engineering of complex, long-lasting, software-intensive systems within various application domains in an integrated approach with different disciplines.
 We develop domain-specific languages (DSLs) and methods for domains such as Ambient Assisted Living, Controlling and Finances, Energy, Health, Manufacturing, Internet of Things (IoT), or Smart Homes.
-The models created with such languages can be used to develop information systems, assistive systems and services and digital twins in an agile model-based way using generators for code synthesis.
+The models created with such languages can be used to develop information systems, assistive systems, and digital twins in an agile model-based way using generators for code synthesis.
 This website presents selected research topics and related publications.
 The full list of publications is available on the publications page.

 Assistive Systems